s4hil-k/WP-BT-Providers-Importer-Plugin/README.md

 * @wordpress-plugin
  * Plugin Name:       nativerank-biote-providers-importer
  * Plugin URI:        https://www.nativerank.com
- * Description:       This is a short description of what the plugin does.
-It's displayed in the WordPress admin area.
  * Version:           1.0.0
  * Author:            Sahil Khanna
  * Author URI:        https://www.nativerank.com